abdelghaniabb/alx-low_level_programming/0x08-recursion/README.md

 - Prototype: int _sqrt_recursion(int n);
 - If n does not have a natural square root, the function should return -1

+## 100-is_palindrome.c

+Write a function that returns 1 if a string is a palindrome and 0 if not.

+- Prototype: int is_palindrome(char *s);
+- An empty string is a palindrome